Ernie Bowdler

-Harry Ernest Bowdler also known as Ernie Bowdler (1872 – 24 May 1921) was a Welsh footballer.
+Harry Ernest Bowdler (1872 – 24 May 1921) was a Welsh footballer.
 He was part of the Wales national football team, playing 1 match on 18 March 1893 against Scotland.

 Personal and professional life

 Bowdler was born in 1872, son of John Charles Bowdler, a Shrewsbury solicitor, and educated at Shrewsbury School, attending from 1887 to 1893.
 John Charles Henry Bowdler (aka Jack), also a Wales international, was his brother.

 He became a solicitor, working with his brother Jack's offices at Swan Hill, Shrewsbury.
 He was Assistant Overseer of the parishes of St Chad and St Alkmund in Shrewsbury as well as the neighbouring rural parishes of Uffington, Withington and Battlefield.

 He died after an appendicitis operation in a Shrewsbury nursing home on 24 May 1921 aged 48 and was buried in Shrewsbury General Cemetery in Longden Road on 27 May.
 His home at time of his death was at Villa Nova, Sutton Road.
 He was survived by a wife and one daughter.